Stormwater runoff is rain or melted snow that flows over land.

 Salt, which is spread onto paved surfaces to melt snow and ice, dissolves in water or snowmelt.
 Once salt gets into our water it cannot be removed.
 Salt in our waterways can be toxic to wildlife.

 Debris (cigarette butts, household trash, etc.) is unsightly and can harm wildlife.

-The Clean Water Act requires municipalities like Windham, which as referred to as "municipal separate storm sewer systems (or MS4s), to comply with permit regulations that were established to minimize the harmful effects of polluted stormwater runoff and improve local water quality.
-To help accomplish these overall goals, the Town's Stormwater Management Plan identifies specific minimum control measures that must be implemented over ongoing 5 year permit periods.
+The Clean Water Act requires municipalities like Windham, which are referred to as "municipal separate storm sewer systems (or MS4s)," to comply with permit regulations that were established to minimize the harmful effects of polluted stormwater runoff and improve water quality.
+To help accomplish these overall goals, the Town's Stormwater Management Plan identifies specific minimum control measures that must be implemented over ongoing 5-year permit cycles.

 Photo and Content Credit: CCSWCD, City of South Portland, Think Blue Maine, Town of Kittery